akramkhan543/weaver-solver-word-ladder/README.md

 # weaver-solver-word-ladder
 My personal repository where I have developed a free online word ladder solver.
 It is useful for students to learn new english words.
-The final result can be accessed at https://wordladdersolver.com
+The final result can be accessed at https://wordladdersolver.com while for those just curious on how to use it in the right way, just enter two words of the same lenght and see the magic.
+Do bookmark the URL in your kids device so that they can learn new words on daily basis.